rasheedamir/fmu/README.md

 1. Create "Tools" folder in your home directory.
 2. Create "Java" folder inside "Tools" folder.
 3. Go to oracle website to download [_Java 7_] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Download the binary (usually its a zip file) of required version.
+[I downloaded jdk-7u67-linux-x64.tar.gz so, I will use it in upcoming steps]
 4. Copy the downloaded file and paste it in "Java" folder.
 Then right click and extract.
 Delete the zip file; its not required anymore now
 5. Create a symlink at _"~/Tools/java"_ and that link points to one of the specific Java version directories.
 Run this command (open terminal CTR+ALT+T): _ln -s ~/Tools/Java/jdk1.7.0_ _ _67 ~/Tools/java_
 6. From command terminal run: _nano .bashrc_ The .bashrc file will open in editor.
 (Please note this file is usually hidden in the home folder.)